-This leads to todays post, which the idea comes from a program I was watching, I actually do not like the program ‘Jeremy Kyle’ and it was on in the background until it caught my attention.
+This leads to today’s post, which the idea comes from a program I was watching, I actually do not like the program ‘Jeremy Kyle’ and it was on in the background until it caught my attention.

-He said ‘I went through something very similar, but I refused to let it rule my life’ He said he understood the concept that, if he did not get straight back out there, then it would cause far more problems and he went towards what he feared and did not hide.
+He said ‘I went through something very similar, but I refused to let it rule my life’ He said he understood the concept that if he did not get straight back out there, then it would cause far more problems and so he went towards what he feared and did not hide.
 I think he said he was mugged or something similar and he actually wanted to get straight back out there, understanding that it was better to do this than let the problem grow.
-The main thing is, he did it straight away and did not build up more avoidence behavour habits that could cause more problems.
+The main thing is, he did it straight away and did not build up more avoidance behaviour habits that could cause more problems.

-I am not blaming this lady by any means, but what she did wrong was to never her allow herself to feel any fear to get through it, for her it was about not feeling any fear or as little as possible.
+I am not blaming this lady by any means, but, what she did wrong was to never her allow herself to feel any fear to get through it, for her, it was about not feeling any fear or as little as possible.
 She would ring her boyfriend 20 times a day and when he got back he was never allowed to go out, she would not go out in case she saw this guy again and the problem just grew and grew.
-What she needed to do was feel these feelings and go through them, even if at first it was not ring her boyfriend so much, little steps, but she had to feel some uncomfort, only then would she feel more comfortble, she could never expect to live life with someone constantly by her side.
+What she needed to do was feel these feelings and go through them, even if at first it was not to ring her boyfriend so much, little steps, but she had to feel some discomfort, only then would she feel more comfortable, she could never expect to live life with someone constantly by her side.
 But again I am not blaming this lady, she was just going with her instincts.

-A realisation once came when I had a job interview and as I got near I thought ‘I can’t do this, I felt very anxious’ I then had a realisation.
-‘I would feel like this pre-anxiety days’ but I would not let it bother me, also my nerves are sensitised so I may feel it a little stronger than most, but its the same feeling, its only my attitude to it that has changed, so I just got on and went in and soon felt a lot calmer once I was in chatting.
-Again I nearly let a common feeling of excess adrenalin (which is all it was) bluff me into avoidence.
+A realisation once came when I had a job interview and as I got near I thought ‘I can’t do this, I felt very anxious’ I then realised I would feel like this pre-anxiety days but I would not let it bother me, also my nerves are sensitised so I may feel it a little stronger than most, but its the same feeling, it’s only my attitude to it that has changed, so I just got on and went in and soon felt a lot calmer once I was in chatting.
+Again I nearly let a common feeling that was normal in the circumstances bluff me into avoidance.

 I hope that people can relate to something there.